mesosphere/dcos-commons/frameworks/cassandra/docs/api-reference.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: API Reference
+title: API Reference
-menu_order: 70
+menuWeight: 70
-enterprise: 'no'

 ---

 The DC/OS Apache Cassandra Service implements a REST API that may be accessed from outside the cluster.
 The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the Apache Cassandra Service is deployed.